CanYing0913/CalciumZero/readme.md

 ## Running on Docker
 Because I have not upload the image, you can build the image from scratch.
 - You need to first make sure you have [Docker](https://www.docker.com/) installed on your computer.
-- Download [DockerFile](https://raw.githubusercontent.com/CanYing0913/CaImAn/master/Dockerfile).
-With docker running, run `docker build -t pipeline .` to build the image.
-It will take about 5 minutes.
+- Pull the docker image using the command `docker image pull canying0913/caiman_pipeline:0.1`.
 - Download our provided [launch script](https://raw.githubusercontent.com/CanYing0913/CaImAn/master/run_pipeline.py).
-Use python to run this script, as it will launch a container with the image we just built.
+Use python to run this script, as it will launch a container with the image we just pulled.
+If you need help with using the launcher script, you can run `python3 run_pipeline.py -h` to have a detailed explanation on its parameters.

 ## Running locally
 ### 1. Check System Requirement